Atrufulgium/atrufulgium.github.io/_posts/9999-01-01-sketchy-outline.md

 {::nomarkdown}

 [block]
-I'm done being distracted, let's write a new post.
-I have a thing "most posts feature a new programming language" going on, so let's keep it up, and this week, move on to *hlsl*.
+I may or may not have been distracted for *absolutely forever*, but time for a new post!

-I'll talk about the shader I made for [a music video](https://www.youtube.com/watch?v=8FtlRY6haUI) ages ago.
+This time, I'll talk about a shader I made for [a music video](https://www.youtube.com/watch?v=8FtlRY6haUI) ages ago.
 It is a shader that renders the scene with a wireframe mesh.
 However, unlike most of those shaders, I make the lines look hand-drawn.
 The following mineshaft scene was rendered fully with this shader (though I edited the colours in post to fit this blog):

 [sketch]
 [![A scene, sketched with this shader.](/resources/images/sketch-shader/sample.png)][hover-sample.png]